proxmox/proxmox-backup/docs/config/tape/format.rst

 You can use the ``proxmox-tape drive`` and ``proxmox-tape changer`` commands to manipulate this file.

 ..
-NOTE:: The ``virtual:`` drive type is experimental and onyl used for debugging.
+NOTE:: The ``virtual:`` drive type is experimental and should only be used for debugging.